Updated on October 31, 2024

 Before

+After evaluating you to determine your eligibility for an enhancement, your eye surgeon will set a date for the procedure.
 If you’re using contact lenses to correct your vision, you’ll have to stop wearing them to give your cornea time to adjust to its original shape.

+Your eye doctor will also educate you on the expectations of the procedure.
 Be sure to inform your surgeon about any concerns you have regarding the process.

 During

-On the day of the surgery, your surgeon will perform tests and take measurements of your cornea as you lie on a reclining chair.
+On the day of the surgery, your surgeon will perform tests and measure your cornea while you lie in a reclining chair.
+They will then re-lift the corneal flap created during the initial surgery to start laser treatment.

 Your surgeon will use an excimer laser, the same device used during the initial surgery.
+Because enhancements require minimal adjustments, the procedure takes just a few minutes or less.

 After